Lawrencium77/cuda_mlp/README.md

 ## TODO

+* Compare my throughput with PyTorch on various hardware.
 * Faster kernels, (tiled matmul, fused matmul-ReLU, etc.)
 * Support multiple dtypes (we currently only support FP32)
 * Add more detail to loss plot.